06 Sep What You Need To Know About Different ACL Graft Options For Surgery

 Things to Know About Your Rehabilitation Protocol

-First and foremost, make sure you have a physio on your side managing your rehab!
-(If you live in the US, you can use this database to find a local provider near you).
-Ideally, you visited your physio prior to surgery to come up with an individualized rehab plan specific to YOUR knee.
+First and foremost, make sure you have a physio on your side helping to manage your rehab!
+Ideally, you visited your physio prior to surgery to come up with an individualized rehab plan specific to your knee.
 You and your physio will be embarking on a 9+ month (yes, a minimum of 9 months) of intensive rehabilitation, strength and conditioning, and return to sport training to not just get you back on the field, but back out there even stronger than you were prior to injury.
-(READ: How Do I Know When I Am Ready to Return To Sport Following an ACL Reconstruction?)
+How Do I Know When I Am Ready to Return To Sport Following an ACL Reconstruction?

 In general, ACL rehabilitation protocols are criterion-based.
 This means that in order to move onto the next phase of rehab, you must meet certain criteria like regaining full knee extension or regaining at least 60% of your quadriceps strength in comparison to the other side.
 Phases allow you and your physio to set objective goals that maximize your ability to exercise at your current level of function while minimizing the risk of injury to the healing tissue.

 Remember, everyone’s rehab process is completely different!
 Just because you haven’t gained back full ROM as fast as your buddy, it does not mean you’re behind!
 Your physio and orthopedic surgeon design your rehabilitation protocol for YOUR knee.
-They know the quality of your tissues, what other structures were injured (i.e. mensici, medial collateral ligament, etc.), and what other structures (if any) may have been repaired in addition to your ACL.
+They know the quality of your tissues, what other structures were injured (i.e. mensici, medial collateral ligament, etc.), what other structures (if any) may have been repaired in addition to your ACL, and also how your ACL graft option affects your rehab.
 All of these factors will play a role in designing your comprehensive rehabilitation plan.
 Remember, guidelines you read online (including ours!) are merely a general structure to follow for an isolated ACL reconstruction and the timeline is not a hard and fast rule!

-(READ: MCL Rehabilitation Options)
+ACL graft options for surgery differ based on the type of tissue as well as where the tissue is taken from within the body.
+Each graft has their pros and cons, but overall, can have similar outcomes if there is a great team approach between the surgeon, rehab team, and patient!
 We wish you the best of luck with your ACL rehabilitation!
 Don’t think of this time as missing a season.
 Rather, see it as preparing to become the next Adrian Peterson in your respective competitive league.
-A proper rehabilitation program is so much more than just rehab, its [P]Rehab to PREVENT a future injury down the road!
+A proper rehabilitation program is so much more than just rehab, its [P]Rehab to prevent a future injury down the road!

 Nima Mehran, M.D., is an orthopaedic surgeon specializing in sports medicine and joint replacements.
 He earned his undergraduate degree at the University of Southern California, attended the Chicago Medical School and was Chief Resident during his orthopaedic surgery residency at Henry Ford Hospital.
 Dr. Mehran has published several scientific papers and has delivered numerous scientific lectures.
 He has been on the physician team for the USC Trojan Football team, Los Angeles Lakers, Los Angeles Sparks, Los Angeles Dodgers, Los Angeles Kings, and Anaheim Ducks.